Send this page to a friend!

 Beautiful Packaging

-The oil products are presented in cobalt blue glass 1 or 2 ounce bottles with dropper, packaged in perfectly adorned, semi-insulated, black boxes filled with soft packing material for optimal storage and safe keeping.
+The essential oil products are presented in cobalt blue glass 1 or 2 ounce bottles with dropper, packaged in soft purple velvet drawstring pouches with instructions and ingredients card tucked inside.

-Our labels, created by artist Lucia Fox, feature landscapes, horses, and women with their horses in an ethereal setting in luscious seasonal shades of purples, greens, oranges, blues and yellows with metallic copper accents.
+Our label, featuring artwork by artist Lucia Fox, is in luscious seasonal shades of purples, greens, oranges, blues and yellows surrounding a loving woman and her horses.

 Suggested Uses

-Insect Repellent: There are natural insect repellents in our blends, so rub the oils around the ears, muzzle, cheek and throat latch areas to ward off pests around the face.
+Insect Repellent: There are natural insect repellents in our essential oil blends, so rub the oils around the ears, muzzle, cheek and throat latch areas to ward off pests around the face.

 Reminder: It is always important to check with your doctor or vet before using essential oils of any kind.
 If you are pregnant or have skin sensitivities, please confer with your doctor and test the oil with a tiny drop before using liberally.